Azza276/85th_DCS_MOD_Sync/README.md

 Notes:
 During download, the application makes 4 (default, changed in options download threads) different connections to the FTP server, therefore you will be downloading
 	4 (default) files at one time.
 This is to improve download speed for those with fast internet (the server maxes at about 4-8 Mb/s per connection/file.)
-If you have symbolic links in the Liveries folder before starting, save them, this process deletes all symbolic links in the Liveries folder.
+Symbolic links in the liveries for should be safe.
+This App only deletes link to the OGN_Mods folder.
 You cannot Update before verifying.

 FAQs